An 8-dimensional family of simply connected Godeaux surfaces: Introduction

-We succeeded to construct an 8-dimensional locally complete family of simply connected numerical Godeaux surfaces.
-Moreover, we reconstructed the torsion $\ZZ/3\ZZ$- and $\ZZ/5\ZZ$-components of Reid (\cite{ReidGodeaux78}) and the Barlow surfaces (\cite{Barlow}) with our method.
+In a further work, we show that the torsion $\ZZ/3\ZZ$- and $\ZZ/5\ZZ$-components of Reid (\cite{ReidGodeaux78}) correspond to lines meeting special loci in $Q$ and we give an alternative proof of the unirationality of these components using our method.
 Furthermore, we give a complete characterization for the existence of hyperelliptic bicanonical fibers and non-trivial torsion groups in terms of our homological setting.
-In a subsequent work, we will present our construction of a locally complete 8-dimensional unirational family of numerical Godeaux surfaces with torsion group $\ZZ/2\ZZ$.

-For the time being, we failed to give a complete characterization of all numerical Godeaux surfaces due to the existence of ghost components.
-These ghost components arise from other components of the space of all solutions of our deformation problem.
-We were not able to determine the general stratification of the Fano scheme of lines $F_1(Q)$ with regard to the dimension of the solution space in the second step.

-{\bf Acknowledgments.} This work is a contribution to the Project 1.7 of the SFB-TRR 195 `Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).
-We thank Wolfram Decker and Miles Reid for inspiring conversations.
-Our work makes essential use of $\Mac2$ (\cite{M2}).We thank Dan Grayson and Mike Stillman for their program.
+{\bf Acknowledgments.} This work was funded by the Deutsche Forschungsgemeinschaft, SfB-TRR 195.
+We thank Wolfram Decker and Miles Reid for inspiring conversations and Thomas Breuer for his helpful comments on the group action.
+Our work makes essential use of $\Mac2$ (\cite{M2}).
+We thank Dan Grayson and Mike Stillman for their program.
 Our work would not have been possible without computer algebra.